 Voltaire, French Philosopher, 1694 - 1778

 Although the primary utility of cryptocurrencies like Bitcoin, Bitcoin Cash and Bitcoin SV is to function as cash, these cryptos and many others let you send a message along with a transaction or even to publish a comment to the blockchain.
-As long as the specific blockchain is truly decentralised and permissionless, nobody can censor your message
+As long as the specific blockchain's power is truly distributed, there's no central party that can censor your message

 The value of such a channel of free speech was successfully tested last year on two occasions, both taking place within the Chinese censorship model.